milvus-io/community/blog/en/2021-07-15-test-and-deploy-vector-search-solutions-milvus-bootcamp.md

 Image similarity search is one of the core ideas behind many different technologies, including autonomous cars recognizing objects.
 This example explains how to easily build computer vision programs with Milvus.

-This [notebook](https://github.com/milvus-io/bootcamp/blob/master/solutions/reverse_image_search/reverse_image_search.ipynb) revolves around three things:
+This notebookrevolves around three things:

 - Milvus server
 - Redis server (for metadata storage)